 - They’re inexpensive: You might think a set of cheese knives would cost a lot, but they’re actually an inexpensive kitchen upgrade.
 You can find nice sets for around $10 or $20.
 If you love having the perfect cheese knives, you can always get a fancier set later.

-LUNAR Premium 6-Piece Cheese Knife Set - Complete Stainless Steel Cheese Knives Collection (Gift-Ready)
+ICOSA Living Lunar 6-Piece Cheese Knife Set - Premium Stainless Steel Cheese Knives Collection - Charcuterie Board Accessories Gift Ready w/ 15 Festive Recipes

 This six-piece set has everything you need (except a wire cutter).
 It's an affordable one-stop-shop.